davideicardi/es4kafka/README.md

 - Adding projections easily
 - Schema evolution can be a little easier (but always a pain!)
 - Dedicated storage can be added if needed for a specific projection (Elasticsearch, MongoDb, Cassandra, ...)
+- Easy auditing/replay of events

 Why JVM?
-- The only official implementation of Kafka Streams is only available for Java
+- The official implementation of Kafka Streams is available only for Java

 Why Scala?
 - It supports Java but with a functional approach and less verbose